Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Link Budget Analysis for RSS-Assisted Non-Terrestrial Networks

 By solving (\ref{Eq:1st_dervative}), we obtain the follwing roots:

 The second derivative is given by

 in which we substitute the roots of (\ref{Eq:r_cases}).
 Consequently, we find that (\ref{Eq:2nd_dervative}) is positive only when \{$r=d$ and $d \leq H_{RSS}$\} or \{$r=d \pm \sqrt{d^2-H_{RSS}^2}$ and $d \geq H_{RSS}$\}.
-These ($r,d$) values dictate the best aerial platform locations that provide the maximal received power. \end{proof} Physically speaking, Proposition (\ref{prop:sc}) implies that under the scattering reflection paradigm, when the height of a platform is larger than its designed coverage radius, the platform should be placed in the mid-point between the Tx and Rx.
+These ($r,d$) values dictate the best aerial platform locations where received power is maximal. \end{proof} Physically speaking, Proposition (\ref{prop:sc}) implies that under the scattering reflection paradigm, when the height of a platform is larger than its designed coverage radius, the platform should be placed at the mid-point between the Tx and Rx.
 However, when the targeted coverage radius is larger than the platform's height, two optimal locations can be used, which are being close to either the Tx or the Rx.